Jimbly/dcexjam2025/README.md

   * if I am the only player, execute a tick before allowing the action

 **TODO**
+add banner _if waiting on another player, not tick_ add max MP to inventory screen
 * "floor level"
   * show floor level and # monsters alive on HUD?
 * respawn / defeat mechanic